Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 │  5.
 SIGNAL PROCESSING                                                   │
 │     • 7 octave bands before Nyquist (2^7 = 128 = typical range)     │
 │     • An 8th spectral band would alias                               │
-│     • Time is not a frequency band — it's a dimension               │
+│     • Time is not a frequency band; it is a dimension                │ │                                                                         │
-│                                                                         │
 │  CONCLUSION:                                                            │
 │  7 spectral bands + 1 temporal band = 8 total                        │